Rinchu93/cgal/Project-Ideas.md

 **Contact:** sebastien.loriot@cgal.org

+### Smooth Surface Reconstruction

+**Mentor(s)**: Pierre Alliez (Inria), Gael Guennebaud (Inria) and Simon Giraudot (GeometryFactory)

+**Project description**:
+CGAL offers an implicit approach for smooth surface reconstruction from unorganized point sets with oriented normals: http://doc.cgal.org/latest/Manual/packages.html#PkgPoissonSurfaceReconstructionSummary
+The key idea is to solve for a scalar function, such that the gradient of the functions approaches the oriented normals at the input points.
+On smoothness of the output surfaces, the current issue is that the current implicit surface is piecewise linear, hence only C0-continuous, as computed on a piecewise linear 3D function.
+The first objective of the project is to implement a smooth C1-continuous interpolation approach that yields smooth surfaces at all scales.
+The second objective is to generate smooth curves as boundaries, using graph cut optimization and local mesh refinement.

+**Required Skills**: C++, geometric data structures, applied maths.

+**Contact**: pierre.alliez@inria.fr

 ### Create a bridge between the available Github "webhooks", and the usual Git hook scripts ###

 **Mentor(s)**: Laurent Rineau